FREDVUNI/typeScript-shopping-cart/README.md

-# shopping-cart
+# shopping cart
-A typeScript react shopping cart app using vite bootstrap and localstorage
+A typeScript react shopping cart app using vite bootstrap context API and localstorage